roxmon/weather/README.md

 pip install -r requirements.txt
 ```

-Create a file called .env and put the following variable into it.
-Make sure to replace the API key:
+Create a file called .env and put the API key as a variable into it (make sure to replace the the "XXXXXXXX" with the API key):
 ```
 api-token = "XXXXXXXX"
 ```